Guy Shelmerdine

 Biography

-With his sharp wit, skill for art direction, narrative precision, and world-building, Guy consistently delivers award-winning work for the world’s top brands and agencies.
+With his sharp wit, skill for art direction, narrative precision and world-building, Shelmerdine consistently delivers award-winning work for the world’s top brands and agencies.
 His Starburst “Vertical” campaign with DDB won a Cannes Lion, along with a D&AD Pencil, and four Golds at The One Show.
 The often referenced “Big Day” for Weetabix earned a Cannes Lions and two Golds at the Clios.
-Additionally, his timeless film for Hertz with adam&eveDDB also earned accolades from the British Arrows, ANDY, Epica, and London International Awards, to name a few.
+Additionally, his timeless film for Hertz with adam&eveDDB netted accolades from the British Arrows, ANDY, Epica and London International Awards, among others.

-Most recently, Guy teamed up with Majority to reimagine “Wanta Fanta” in a bodega setting, imbuing the spot with scope, scale, energy and finely tuned performance beats.
-His bold Marmite spot featuring mischievous puppets guiding the next generation through their “first time,” brought back a sense of irreverence to advertising.
-These projects both received critical and popular acclaim for their playful yet edgy tone, showcasing Guy’s ability to effortlessly transition between comedic genres and filmmaking styles.
+Other notable commercial work includes his holiday campaign “Thoughtful” for Google starring Dwyane Wade and Gabrielle Union, and his irreverent Marmite film starring mischievous puppets guiding the next generation through their “first time.”
+Both projects received critical and popular acclaim for their playful yet edgy tone, showcasing Guy’s ability to effortlessly transition between comedic genres and filmmaking styles.